Bakry-\'Emery Ricci curvature of doubly warped product of weighted spaces: Preliminaries

 see~\cite{Le}.
 Therefore, $ \Ric_\Phi^\N \ge \K g$ implies

-the latter is referred to as $CD(\K,\N)$ curvature dimension condition for the diffusion operator $\Delta_\Phi$.
-Conversely, if this holds for all smooth functions $u$, by taking curvature maximizers, one deduces $\Ric_\Phi^\N \ge \K g$; see~\cite{St3} for the proof of the above facts in a much more general setting.
+the latter is referred to as $CD(\K,\N)$ curvature dimension condition for the diffusion operator $\Delta_\Phi$; also sometimes called $BE(\K,\N)$ conditions where ``BE'' stands for Bakry-\'Emery.
+Conversely, if this holds for all smooth functions $u$, by taking curvature maximizers, one deduces $\Ric_\Phi^\N \ge \K g$; see~\cite{St1} for the proof of the above facts in a much more general setting. \emph{We note the difference between the above mentioned $CD(\K,\N)$ curvature dimension conditions and the Lot-Villani-Sturm curvature dimension conditions which are also referred to, in the literature, as $CD(\K,\N)$ conditions.}